dahtah/imager/README.md

 Imager is fully functional but still young, so the API might change.
 Open an issue on Github or email me if you've found a bug or would like to suggest a feature.

+## Contributing to imager

+If you want to add features or fix a bug, just fork this repository and send me a pull request (they're welcome).
+Documentation is great too: imager has got quite large over time, and it's in need of how-to's and tutorials!

 ## Test pictures

 Imager ships with four test pictures and a video.
 Two (parrots and boats) come from the [Kodak set](http://r0k.us/graphics/kodak/).
 Another is a sketch of birds by Leonardo, from Wikimedia.
 Also from Wikimedia: the Hubble Deep field.
 The test video comes from [xiph.org](https://media.xiph.org/video/derf/)'s collection.